talisma-cassoma/perceptron/README.md

 		// array de length 2
 		this.weigth = new Array(2);
 		this.lrnRate = 0.01 // learning Rate
-		this.bias=0 //the bias help us to determinate our output when input are only zeros this.epoch
+		this.bias=0 /*the bias help us to determinate our output when input are only zeros*/
+		this.epoch
 		this.maxEpochs=800